 Often, our attorneys see burn victims file lawsuits in hopes to receive one or more of the following

 - Assistance for medical expenses

 The Chiozza Law Firm has represented people across the Mid-South who were seriously injured in fires and explosions, and the families of loved ones who died.
 Our lawyers work closely with burn survivors and their families throughout the entire legal process.
 We know that burn survivors often have to overcome numerous financial, vocational, and social challenges in addition to seeing to their physical and mental recovery.

-If you have been injured in a fire, or if a family member has been killed by a fire, please contact The Chiozza Law Firm at 901-526-9494 to schedule a free consultation with an experienced attorney.
+If you have been injured in a fire, or if a family member has been killed by a fire, please contact The Chiozza Law Firm at 901-526-9494 or visit the link below to schedule a free consultation with an experienced attorney.